A pair of men's dress shoes is a staple for any man’s wardrobe. It’s not just a luxury but an absolute necessity.

 What makes rubber soles more durable is their ability to survive the elements.

-You can wear your rubber-soled dress shoes, rain or shine, without worries.
+You can wear your rubber-soled less formal dress shoes, rain or shine, without worries.
 They provide better traction, too.

 We recommend looking into rubber soles with grooves or indentations for more friction and support.